Proponents of critical race theory are not just indoctrinating students with their toxic narrative in history classes, but even in math and science.

 CRT has been used along with other race-centered frameworks in mathematics education to expose the practices of some White mathematics teachers who profess racial indifference and colorblindness, while dismissing discussions of White privilege and antiracist pedagogy.

-In February 2021, the National Council of Teachers of Mathematics (NCTM) recommended Critical Race Theory in Mathematics Education to its members for summer reading.
+The National Council of Teachers of Mathematics (NCTM) recommended Critical Race Theory in Mathematics Education to its members for summer reading.
 NCTM’s keynote speaker at its 2019 conference was the critical race theorist and college professor Gloria Ladson-Billings.
 (One of Ladson-Billings’s most-cited articles is titled, “Just What Is Critical Race Theory and What’s It Doing in a Nice Field Like Education?”)

 Likewise, the National Science Teaching Association wrote in May 2020 that its members now “work from the stance that scientific ways of knowing and science education are fundamentally cultural and inherently political.”
 The organization recently hosted a multi-day online event that included a session titled “Critical Affinity Spaces for Science Educators,” where teachers were taught to use a “critical lens that…exposes the hidden and master narratives” in science, and affirms “that racial/social justice approaches to science teaching are needed.”
 Just as with the 2019 NCTM conference, the organization featured a proponent of CRT as the keynote speaker.